damasiob/damasiob.github.io/_pages/orietation.md

     * *Master in Statistics and Information Management, NOVA IMS*

-  * **Joana Rita Lopes**, The impact of journal editors in academic publications: A stochastic frontier analysis.
-    * *Master Information Management, NOVA IMS*

-  * **João Pedro Monteiro**, Performance and actual pay in the top 5 european football leagues: The use of market value as a proxy variable for football players’ wages.
-    * *Master in Statistics and Information Management, NOVA IMS*

   * **João Teodoro**, Testing the predictability of cryptocurrencies returns with generalized multivariate Markov chains.
     * *Master in Statistics and Information Management, NOVA IMS*

   * **Lara Faria**, Policy evaluation: A synthetic control method approach.
-    * *Master Information Management, NOVA IMS*

-  * **Lars Frobel**, Patents in the energy sector: A study on the innovation strength of european largest energy suppliers, based on patents.
     * *Master Information Management, NOVA IMS*

   * **Leonor Porto**, Estimating the probability of winning a public procurement bid: A zero‑inflated